MylesB1525/HW_09_Readme_Generator/README.md

 ## Description

-A JavaScript based appliction that prompt a user through a series of questions to produce a README file for their projects.
+A JavaScript based appliction that prompts a user through a series of questions to produce a README file for their projects.

 ### Table of Contents